-- The on condition allows a general predicate over the relations being joined. - This predicate is written like a where clause predicate except for the use of the keyword on. - Query example
+- The on condition allows a general predicate over the relations being joined. - This predicate is written like a where clause predicate except for the use of the keyword on. - Query example from student join takes on student_ID = takes_ID

 '''

 select

-from student join takes on student ID = takes ID

 '''

 - The on condition above specifies that a tuple from student matches a tuple from takes if their ID values are equal. - Equivalent to: